 Last month their findings were actually published online in the Journal of Biological Chemistry.
 (1)

-According to professor in the School of Environmental and Biological Sciences George M. Carman, the goal of this lab is to find out how they can control and tweak this enzyme.
+According to professor the School of Environmental and Biological Sciences George M. Carman, the goal of this lab is to find out how they can control and tweak this enzyme.

-For many years, the researchers have been trying to discover how to fine-tune the activity of the enzyme so it won’t be too active and create too much fat.
-However to be active enough in order the body to stay healthy.
+For many years, researchers have been trying to discover how to fine-tune the activity of the enzyme so it won’t be too active and create too much fat.
+However to be active enough in order for the body to stay healthy.
 (2)

 The discovery of this enzyme was in 1957.
 The research assistant professor at Rutgers Center for Lipid Research, Gil-Soo Han in 2006 discovered the gene encoding the enzyme.